jromero132/advent-of-code/readme.md

 Advent of Code challenges.
 This tool allows users to create challenge setups, run tests, generate test files, and provides solutions for various tasks.

+**Note:** Take into account that if all tests passed and the puzzle is solved, then the output will be copied to the clipboard, so it can be easily pasted in the Advent of Code website :)

 ## Table of Contents

 - [Features](#features)